Hevander27/TrialSearch/README.md

 Created by: **Hevander Da Costa**

-**ScanvangerHunt** is an app that has a list which requires the user to attach photos based on the task.
-After attaching the photo to a task, the app shows the user where that photo was taken in a map.
+**Trial Search** is an app that allows users to search clinical studies that are recruiting or not yet recruiting

-Time spent: **** hours spent in total
+Time spent: **2** hours spent in total

 ## Required Features